Lucy R. Lippard: Career

 Co-founder of Printed Matter, Inc (an art bookstore in New York City centered on artist's books), the Heresies Collective, Political Art Documentation/Distribution (PAD/D), Artists Call Against U.S. Intervention in Central America, and other artists' organizations, she has also curated over 50 exhibitions, made performances, comics, guerrilla theater, and edited several independent publications, including El Puente, a monthly community newsletter, from her home in Galisteo, New Mexico, where she moved in the early 1990s.
 She has infused aesthetics with politics, and disdained disinterestedness for ethical activism.

 She was interviewed for the film !Women Art Revolution.

 In 2023, she published a pictorial autobiography, Stuff: Instead of a Memoir.
+On this occasion, The New York Review of Books described Lippard as "a canonical figure who held no truck with canons, who disdained art history only to become art history.”

 Honors and awards

-Lippard holds nine honorary doctorates of fine arts, of which some are listed below.
+Lippard holds nine honorary doctorates of fine arts, some of which are listed below.